USTC-TD: A Test Dataset and Benchmark for Image and Video Coding in 2020s: Experiments

 \item (3) Based on the analysis of different features (SI, CF, LI, TI) of proposed datasets (Section IV.C), the detailed characteristics of different test images can efficiently assist the researcher to analyze the detailed bottleneck of their compression scheme.

-\item (4) Compared to the performance of these schemes on different datasets\cite{Kodak, asuni2014testimages, clic}, the proposed datasets can collaborate with other datasets to handle a wide coverage of performance evaluation, which also demonstrates the efficiency of specific design of the proposed datasets' different elements/features. \end{itemize}
+\item (4) Compared to the performance of these schemes on different image datasets\cite{Kodak, asuni2014testimages, clic}, the proposed datasets can collaborate with other datasets to handle a wide coverage of performance evaluation, which also demonstrates the efficiency of the specific design of the proposed datasets' different content factors/features. \end{itemize}